microsoft/vscode-remote-try-php/README.md

    - Click "Open Browser" in the notification that appears to access the web app on this new port.
    - Look back at the terminal, and you should see the output from your site navigations
    - Edit the text on line 16 in `index.php` and refresh the page to see the changes immediately take affect

-## Setting up the development container

-Follow these steps to open this sample in a container:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to get set up.

-2. If you're not yet in a development container:
-   - Clone this repository.
-   - Press <kbd>F1</kbd> and select the **Remote-Container: Open Folder in Container...** command.
-   - Select the cloned copy of this folder, wait for the container to start, and try things out!

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a